Severino, trio of homers lift Yankees over Rays 6-1 (Sep 27, 2017) | FOX Sports

 TRAINER’S ROOM

 Yankees: Judge made his ninth start at DH.
-Manager Joe Girardi said that he will probably give the rookie slugger a full day off between now and Sunday.
+Manager Joe Girardi said he will probably give his slugger a full day off before the regular season ends.

 UP NEXT